Harsha-Hari-1/Philanthro-portal/README.md

 VB.NET
 SQL Server

-Applications
+Applications:
 NGOs
 Government Organizations
 NPO Companies
 Crowd funding Sites
 Social Causes

-Advantages
+Advantages:
 Easy Donation Finding
 Automatic Payment Processing
 Helps the Needy

-How to Use
+How to Use:
 Clone the repository.
 Set up the necessary environment for .NET development.
 Configure the SQL Server database.
 Run the application locally or deploy it to a web server.

-Contributors
+Contributor:
 Harsha Hari